More

 Getting started: Configure Scalefusion Windows 10 management on your Windows 10 device.

-1. Navigate to the Whitelist Websites section in the Device Management section on the Scalefusion dashboard.
+Step 1: Navigate to the Allowed Websites section under Profiles & Policies in the Scalefusion dashboard.

-Click next to save your settings, skip the Apple and Android settings since they are not relevant for Windows 10.
-You can whitelist multiple websites at this point.
-All the other websites will be blocked.
+Click on the Allowed Websites button.
+Enter the name and URL of the website you want to allow.
+In this example, we are allowing Scalefusion on Windows 10 devices.
+Click Next to save your settings.
+Skip the Apple and Android settings as they are not relevant for Windows 10.
+You can add multiple websites at this stage; all other websites will be blocked.

-3. Now, navigate to the Device Profile section and choose the Windows 10 profile that you want to configure only one website.
-You can also start by creating a new Windows 10 device profile.
+Step 3: Go to the Device Profiles & Policies section and select the Windows 10 profile you want to configure.
+If you haven’t created one, start by setting up a new Windows 10 device profile.

-5. Enable the website that you want to allow on Windows 10 devices.
-You can choose from the list of whitelisted websites. (done in step 1) In this example, we have to enable the only one website that we have whitelisted.
-Click on next to continue.
+Step 5: Enable the website that you want to allow on Windows 10 devices.
+From the list of allowed websites, select the one you have whitelisted.
+Click Update Profile to apply the changes.

-7. Now configure Google Chrome in single app mode on Windows 10
+Step 7: Configure Google Chrome in single/kiosk app mode on Windows 10 to restrict access to only the allowed website.

-9. If you want to allow only one website on Windows 10 devices via Microsoft Kiosk Browser, choose the Windows Kiosk browser in a single app mode.
-Disable the browser navigation settings the same as the Chrome browser.
+Step 9: If you want to allow only one website on Windows 10 devices using Microsoft Kiosk Browser, select Windows Kiosk Browser in single-app mode.
+Disable browser navigation settings the same way as Chrome to ensure users can access only the allowed website.

-10. If you want to allow only one website in multi-app kiosk mode, the settings will continue to be the same for the Chrome browser as the Windows Kiosk browser.
-Add multiple apps in the select apps section, and ensure you disable the Edge Browser since controlling websites in Edge Browser is not feasible.
+Step 10: If you want to allow only one website in multi-app kiosk mode, the settings will remain the same for both Chrome and Windows Kiosk Browser.
+Add multiple apps in the Select Apps section and ensure that Microsoft Edge is disabled, as website restrictions cannot be enforced in Edge.

 You can successfully allow only one website in Windows 10 devices using the steps mentioned above.